WHAT IS CROWDFUNDING?

 If you’re a non-profit, you’ve got your own form of crowdfunding for healthcare.
 This doesn’t require giving any rewards away (like you do with rewards-based crowdfunding).
 Donation-based crowdfunding for healthcare is the online way to give – non-profits run crowdfunding campaigns, they get shared among interested donors, and you raise money.
 Here are the best crowdfunding for healthcare sites for surgical treatment, top charities list and non-profits organizations list.

-Many NGOS and charity organizations are using crowdfunding as their main source of collecting donation for their social cause.
-One of the most prominent names is “Transparent Hands” which is a global crowdfunding for healthcare platform.
-Transparent Hands conducts the surgeries of poor people of Pakistan free of cost at best hospitals of Pakistan.
-These surgeries are funded by the donors from all over the world.
-The process of funding the surgeries through crowdfunding is very simple:
+Many NGOs and charity organizations are using crowdfunding as their main source of collecting donation for their social cause.
+One of the most prominent names is “Transparent Hands” which is a global crowdfunding platform for healthcare in Pakistan.
+Transparent Hands provides free medical and surgical care to the needy people of Pakistan at best hospitals.
+The treatment of these patients is funded by donors from all over the world.
+Transparent Hands also set up free medical camps across Pakistan to facilitate the rural communities.
+The process of funding the campaigns on Transparent Hands’s website is very simple:

 Crowdfunding Can Be Really Effective — If You Know What You’re Doing